“Let Colour Speak”

 Our collaboration involves alternately identifying a colour palette to which we each respond with our own swatch of “colour recipes”.
 We then use these to create our painting response.

 We have also co-created some paintings directly together, adding another level of collaboration through colour for this show.
-The image left shows us in process creating a painting that is part of the show.
+The image adjacent shows us in process creating a painting that is part of the show.

 Our collaborative art practice emerged as a lifeline when COVID-19 restrictions kept us unexpectedly apart for years, while I (Karen) lived in the U.S.A..
 What began as video calls where we shared colour prompts and art play, has evolved into a rich artistic conversation.
 “Let Colour Speak” shares our creative dialogue and collaboration, inviting the community and viewers to engage in their own self-expression through colour too.

-Sign up for first access to this show and behind-the-scenes creation
+Sign up to see the behind-the-scenes creation

 The Arts Development Fund is a City of Gold Coast Council fund that supports the Gold Coast’s creative community by fostering professional pathways and skills development, contributing to our city’s vibrant lifestyle.